-Meghan, a Tufts alumna, shared the following about her experience as a Business Development Intern with Cuisine en Locale …
+Recent Tufts graduate Meghan shared the following about being a Business Development Intern with Cuisine en Locale …

 What did you do as an intern at this organization?